aaronhurt/rlm_couchbase/README.md

       "lastUpdated": "Apr 23 2013 18:05:52 CDT"
     }

-This module was built and tested against freeradius release_3_0_0_beta0
+This module was built and tested against freeradius-server master branch as of 04/26/2013.

 To Use
 ------